FIRE PROTECTION TECHNOLOGY

 Program Learning Outcomes

-1) Explain the history of the Fire Service from its inception and identify key events that have impacted the development of the present day Fire Service
+1. Describe the history of the Fire Service from its inception to include key events that have impacted the development of the present-day Fire Service.

-7) Promote health and wellness in the fire service
+8. Describe health and wellness best practices in the fire service.

-9) Apply the basic principles of fire investigation and evidence preservation
+10. Apply the basic principles of fire investigation to include cause, origin, or evidence preservation.

-10) Formulate an incident action plan utilizing fire suppression strategy and tactics
+11. Formulate a fire incident action plan utilizing fire suppression strategies and tactics.

 For related jobs: Career Coach